davatorium/rofi/mkdocs/docs/1.7.5/rofi.1.markdown

 `-refilter-timeout-limit`

-The time (in ms) boundary filter may take before switch from instant to delayed filter mode.
+The limit of elements that is used to switch from instant to delayed filter mode.

-  Default: 300
+  Default: 8192

 A fallback icon can be specified for each mode: